-The warranties are the same and both of the coolers are leakproof, waterproof, and super durable.
+The warranty on Pelican coolers are the same and both of the coolers are leakproof, waterproof, and super durable.
 They both have waterproof zippers that are rugged and durable plus the outer shells are designed to handle whatever you want to put them through.

-The Pelican is less expensive, comes with a zip pocket, bottle opener, and has a dual-access system.
-Rather than just having a zip, the Pelican comes with a buckle system too so you can avoid the tough zipper if you’re planning on getting things out of the cooler often.
+Pelican coolers are like Yeti but cheaper, come with a zip pocket, bottle opener, and have a dual-access system.
+Rather than just having a zip, Pelican Elite coolers come with a buckle system too so you can avoid the tough zipper if you’re planning on getting things out of the cooler often.

 The YETI cooler is better by 1 day for the ice, and on top of that, the Pelican doesn’t have any mildew or UV protection.